 Yes.
 These students should take courses that will prepare them for admission to the predental college of their choice.
 In general, high school courses should include Biology, Chemistry, Mathematics, English, History, Speech and courses that involve the development of hand skills.

-We do not recommend specific colleges.
-The college must be accredited and those having an active predental advisory committee are preferred.
+We do not recommend specific colleges or universities.
+The college must be accredited and those having an active pre-health advisory committee are recommended.